 Your location:

 • keep invoices or receipts for any payments over £200

-Candidates or their appointed agents must submit a candidate spending return to the Returning Officer at their local council.
+Candidates or their appointed agents must submit a candidate spending return to their Returning Officer.

-For major elections, such as UK general elections, Returning Officers send copies of the candidate spending returns to us.
+For some elections, including UK parliamentary general elections, Returning Officers send copies of the candidate spending returns to us.
 We publish this data after the election.

+Your location: